United States labor law: History

 Modern US labor law mostly comes from statutes passed between 1935 and 1974, and changing interpretations of the US Supreme Court.
-However, laws regulated the rights of people at work and employers from colonial times on.
+However, laws regulated the rights of people at work and employers from colonial times onward.
 Before the Declaration of Independence in 1776, the common law was either uncertain or hostile to labor rights.
 Unions were classed as conspiracies, and potentially criminal.
 It tolerated slavery and indentured servitude.
 From the Pequot War in Connecticut from 1636 onwards, Native Americans were enslaved by European settlers.
 More than half of the European immigrants arrived as prisoners, or in indentured servitude, where they were not free to leave their employers until a debt bond had been repaid.
 Until its abolition, the Atlantic slave trade brought millions of Africans to do forced labor in the Americas.

 However, in 1772, the English Court of King's Bench held in Somerset v Stewart that slavery was to be presumed unlawful at common law.
 Charles Stewart from Boston, Massachusetts had bought James Somerset as a slave and taken him to England.
 With the help of abolitionists, Somerset escaped and sued for a writ of habeas corpus (that "holding his body" had been unlawful).
 Lord Mansfield, after declaring he should "let justice be done whatever be the consequence", held that slavery was "so odious" that nobody could take "a slave by force to be sold" for any "reason whatever".
 This was a major grievance of southern slave owning states, leading up to the American Revolution in 1776.
-The 1790 United States Census recorded 694,280 slaves (17.8 per cent) of a total 3,893,635 population.
+The 1790 United States census recorded 694,280 slaves (17.8 per cent) of a total 3,893,635 population.
 After independence, the British Empire halted the Atlantic slave trade in 1807, and abolished slavery in its own territories, by paying off slave owners in 1833.
 In the US, northern states progressively abolished slavery.
 However, southern states did not.
-In Dred Scott v Sandford the Supreme Court held the federal government could not regulate slavery, and also that people who were slaves had no legal rights in court.
+In Dred Scott v.
+Sandford the Supreme Court held the federal government could not regulate slavery, and also that people who were slaves had no legal rights in court.
 The American Civil War was the result.
 President Lincoln's Emancipation Proclamation in 1863 made abolition of slavery a war aim, and the Thirteenth Amendment of 1865 enshrined the abolition of most forms of slavery in the Constitution.
 Former slave owners were further prevented from holding people in involuntary servitude for debt by the Peonage Act of 1867.
 In 1868, the Fourteenth Amendment ensured equal access to justice, and the Fifteenth Amendment required that everyone would have the right to vote.
 The Civil Rights Act of 1875 was also meant to ensure equality in access to housing and transport, but in the Civil Rights Cases, the Supreme Court found it was "unconstitutional", ensuring that racial segregation would continue.
 In dissent, Harlan J said the majority was leaving people "practically at the mercy of corporations".
 Even if people were formally free, they remained factually dependent on property owners for work, income and basic services.